 - Ineligible for tuition remission

-Supplemental Aid is awarded as $500 for students newly admitted to CGS or $1,000 per term for continuing students in good academic standing (minimum cumulative GPA of 2.0).
+Supplemental Aid is awarded as $2,000 for students per term for students in good academic standing (minimum cumulative GPA of 2.0).

 Students with Dependents

-This award in the amount of $1,500 per term supports CGS students who are the parent or legal guardian of a child or other family member(s).
-Eligible applicants must have earned a minimum of 80 credits with at least 24 completed at the University of Pittsburgh and be in good academic standing (minimum cumulative GPA of 2.5).
+This award in the amount of $2,500 per term supports CGS students who are the parent or legal guardian of a child or other family member(s).
+Eligible applicants must be in good academic standing (minimum cumulative GPA of 2.0).
 Proof of dependent(s) will be required.

 Alice Wroblewski Scholarship